bdesham/py-pinboard2html/README.md

 ## Usage

 The script needs to know your Pinboard username and password.
 You can give it this information either by editing the Python script or by passing options to the script.
-In the former case, open `pinboard2bookmarks.py` in your favorite text editor and replace the values on lines 16 and 17 with your username and password.
+In the former case, open `py-pinboard2html.py` in your favorite text editor and replace the values on lines 16 and 17 with your username and password.
 You can then do

-    python pinboard2bookmarks.py [output-file]
+    python py-pinboard2html.py [output-file]

 Output will go to stdout if you do not specify an output file name.

 If you want to pass your username and password as command-line options, run the script like

-    python pinboard2bookmarks.py -u username -p password [output-file]
+    python py-pinboard2html.py -u username -p password [output-file]

 If you take this approach you must specify *both* a username and a password on the command line.
 The `-u` and `-p` flags override the username and password set in the script file.
 Again, output will go to stdout if you do not specify an output file name.

 ## Version history

+* 1.1 (2011-06-24): Changed my mind and renamed the project from pinboard2bookmarks to py-pinboard2html.
-* 1.0 (2011-06-12): Initial release.
+* 1.0 (2011-06-24): Initial release.

 ## License